 Generally, Prayer plants need fertilization every two weeks, from early spring to fall.
 Therefore, make sure not to fertilize more than recommended.

 Excessive use of fertilizer can burn and damage the roots and prevent them from absorbing and carrying water and nutrients to other parts of plants; hence wilting and drooping occur in your plant.

 Wash the soil by simply putting lots of water on the base of the plant in case of over-fertilization.

-The best thing to do is to use the recommended amount of fertilizer.
-Apply sparingly.
-In case of a forgetful habit, make a fertilizing schedule and get stick to it.
+The best thing to do is to use the recommended fertilizer sparingly.
+In case of a forgetful habit, make a fertilizing schedule and stick to it.

 But do not overfertilize your Prayer plant.

 Pro Tip- Always water your Plant before applying the fertilizer.

 7. Pests and Disease